9 questions to ask your referral marketing provider

 Referral empowers you to drive value through every customer

 8. How do I know if my referral programme is really helping me get ahead of the competition?

 Knowing how many of your customers are recommending your brand – and how many of these recommendations are converting into new customers – is good.
 Knowing how that compares to other brands in your sector is even better.

 Ask your prospective referral provider how they’ll benchmark your performance.
 Do they have sector-specific reports featuring average share and purchase rates?
 Bespoke reports for your brand (and other brands like you)?

-There you have it, 12 questions to ask your referral provider.
+There you have it, nine questions to ask your referral provider to make sure you’ll effectively turn customer advocacy into a powerful growth channel.
 If you’ve made it all the way to here, you’re obviously serious about finding the right one.
-Bookmark this blog and return to it every time you have a demo call.
+Bookmark this blog and return to it whenever you speak to a potential provider.
 It won’t be long before you find your ideal match.